Artichoke: Ecology

+Cultivation

-Early history of use
+Early history

 The artichoke is a domesticated variety of the wild cardoon (Cynara cardunculus), which is native to the Mediterranean area.
 There was debate over whether the artichoke was a food among the ancient Greeks and Romans, or whether that cultivar was developed later, with Classical sources referring instead to the wild cardoon.
 The cardoon is mentioned as a garden plant in the eighth century BCE by Homer and Hesiod.
 Pliny the Elder mentioned growing of 'carduus' in Carthage and Cordoba.
 In North Africa, where it is still found in the wild state, the seeds of artichokes, probably cultivated, were found during the excavation of Roman-period Mons Claudianus in Egypt.

 Varieties of artichokes were cultivated in Sicily beginning in the classical period of the ancient Greeks; the Greeks calling them kaktos.
 In that period, the Greeks ate the leaves and flower heads, which cultivation had already improved from the wild form.
 The Romans called the vegetable carduus (hence the name cardoon).
 Further improvement in the cultivated form appears to have taken place in the medieval period in Muslim Spain and the Maghreb, although the evidence is inferential only.
 By the twelfth century, it was being mentioned in the compendious guide to farming composed by Ibn al-'Awwam in Seville (though it does not appear in earlier major Andalusian Arabic works on agriculture), and in Germany by Hildegard von Bingen.

-Le Roy Ladurie, in his book Les Paysans de Languedoc, has documented the spread of artichoke cultivation in Italy and southern France in the late fifteenth and early sixteenth centuries, when the artichoke appeared as a new arrival with a new name, which may be taken to indicate an arrival of an improved cultivated variety:
+Le Roy Ladurie, in his book Les paysans de Languedoc, has documented the spread of artichoke cultivation in Italy and southern France in the late fifteenth and early sixteenth centuries, when the artichoke appeared as a new arrival with a new name, which may be taken to indicate an arrival of an improved cultivated variety:

 The Dutch introduced artichokes to England, where they grew in Henry VIII's garden at Newhall in 1530.
 From the mid-17th century artichokes 'enjoyed a vogue' in European courts.
 The hearts were considered luxury ingredients in the new court cookery as recorded by writers such as François Pierre La Varenne, the author of Le Cuisinier François (1651).
 It was also claimed, in this period, that artichokes had aphrodisiac properties.
 They were taken to the United States in the nineteenth century—to Louisiana by French immigrants and to California by Spanish immigrants.